drpetersonfernandes/BatchConvertToCHD/ReadMe.md

 # Batch Convert to CHD

-A Windows desktop utility for batch converting various disk image formats to CHD (Compressed Hunks of Data) format.
+A Windows desktop utility for batch converting various disk image formats to CHD (Compressed Hunks of Data) format and for verifying the integrity of existing CHD files.

 ![Batch Convert to CHD](screenshot.png)